mslacken/clustduct/Readme.md

 # clustduct reference

 The deployment tool `clustduct` connects the `genders` database to the `dnsmasq` service.
-During initialization the files `/etc/ethers` and `/etc/hosts` are populated by the node entries from the genders database.
+During initialization the files `/etc/ethers` and `/etc/hosts` are populated by `node` entries from the genders database. `clustduct` also monitors *tftp* file transfers and can so be used to deploy prebuilt images to `compute nodes`.

 ## components of `clustduct`
-The central component is the script `/usr/sbin/clustduct.lua` and is called directly by `dnsmasq` at every dhcp and tftp activity of dnsmasq.
+The central component of `clustduct` is the script `/usr/sbin/clustduct.lua` and is called directly by `dnsmasq` at every dhcp and tftp activity of `dnsmasq`.

 Two scrips are used to create and maintain the directory and file structure for booting and installing the `compute nodes`.
 In order to copy the files from the `syslinux` package the shell script
 ```
-/usr/sbin/write_bf.lua
+/usr/sbin/prepare_tftp.sh
 ```
 can be used.
 For the creation of the files used for `grub` or PXE the `lua` script
 ```